European Citizenship & Values

 • The programme aims to nurture a strong and empowered civil society that fosters people's democratic, civic and social participation and inclusiveness

-• CERV will have synergies with other funding programmes promoting EU values including Erasmus+, Creative Europe, and Horizon Europe.
+• CERV has synergies with other funding programmes promoting EU values including Erasmus+, Creative Europe, and Horizon Europe

 How will it impact Irish civil society organisations?

-CERV will provide opportunities for civil society organisations to access funding to engage in activities which address the programme’s objectives.
-Civil society organisations will be able to access these funding streams through various calls for tenders and proposals throughout the 2021-2027 EU budget period.
+CERV provides opportunities for civil society organisations to access funding to engage in activities which address the programme’s objectives.
+Civil society organisations are able to access these funding streams through various calls for proposals throughout the 2021-2027 EU budget period.

 The European Citizens' Initiative is a participatory democracy instrument that gives Europeans the opportunity to have a greater say in EU policies that affect their lives.
 Through European Citizens’ Initiatives, citizens can rally around issues together and call on the European Commission to propose new laws and/or initiate reforms.